mudita/MuditaOS/harmony_changelog.md

 * Fixed the problem with the not appearing system closing window in some cases
 * Fixed problem with displaying some filenames in Relaxation
 * Fixed disabling the alarm on the system shutdown screen
+* Fixed "Next alarm will ring in 24h" popup on shutdown screen

 ### Added